September 15, 2025

 SLA (Service Level Agreement) defined, with metrics for availability, response time, and support;

-Continuous monitoring of the infrastructure, including failure alerts and scalability capabilities.
+Continuous monitoring of the infrastructure, including failure alerts and scalability capacity.

 These points reduce the risk of service interruptions and ensure a reliable experience for your customers.

-Data Security and Protection – The provider must fully comply with the LGPD, implementing robust cybersecurity, practices such as data encryption in transit and at rest, multifactor authentication, and invasion prevention protocols.
-Security is not only technical: internal access policies and periodic audits are also essential to protect sensitive information.
+Data security and protection – The provider must fully comply with the LGPD, implementing robust cybersecurity, practices such as data encryption in transit and at rest, multi-factor authentication, and intrusion prevention protocols.
+Security is not just technical: internal access policies and periodic audits are also essential to protect sensitive information.

-Governance and Auditing – A good provider maintains regular reports and compliance reviews, allowing your company to keep track of all transactions, incidents, and operational adjustments.
+Governance and auditing – A good provider maintains regular reports and compliance reviews, allowing your company to track all transactions, incidents, and operational adjustments.
 Governance includes:

 External and internal audits;